 After the war, Majozi returned to the town of his birth, Zastron.
 In 1948 he joined the South African Police (SAP), attaining the rank of sergeant.
 Like all returning South Africa World War 2 heroes (white and black) his legacy and great deed was to be sidelined by the incoming Nationalist government in 1948 and his story lost to many future generations – even today.

 In particular the two Black NMC men – Majozi and Maseko who received bravery decorations were somewhat downplayed over the Apartheid years by the Nationalist government and not honoured as national heroes.

 Lucas Majozi died in 1969.
 The South African National Museum of Military History is in possession of both this portrait by the famous artist, Neville Lewis and his medal group.
 His legacy today is marked by a display at the Delville Wood Museum in France, the SA National History Museum in Saxonwald, a street in Zastron is also named after him.
 The MOTH (Memorable Order of Tin Hats) Shellhole (clubhouse) for military veterans in Riebeek Kasteel (Western Cape) is also called the Majozi Shellhole in his honour.

 Many say he should have received the Victoria Cross (the highest award for gallantry) but did not because he was a black man and due to race politics was not recommended for one – in either event his case should be reviewed by the British issuing authority with the perseverance of the South African National Defence Force attache in London.

 He remains a true South African warrior and hero deserving of more of our praise and recognition.

 Written and Researched by Peter Dickens.
-References Imperial War Museum and Wikipedia.
+Photographic references Imperial War Museum and Wikipedia.
 Lucas Majozi DCM official portrait by Neville Lewis – accredited state artist.